joaquinalmora/commitgen/ROADMAP.md

   - Skips if message already has content; skips merge/squash/rebase
   - Writes suggestion into the message file

+**Inline suggestions status (today)**
+- `suggest --plain` implemented and returning single-line subject.
+- Prototype zsh integration present: custom strategy function for `zsh-autosuggestions` and native zsh POSTDISPLAY widget attempted.
+- Current behavior observed: in native zsh path the suggestion is being inserted directly instead of shown as ghost-text; needs refinement so it stays as preview until accepted (key-binding).

 **CLI plumbing**
 - Minimal command registry and `--help`/usage printer.